ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

 ```

 Next step is to have a function to display the scrolling track, it will update at each "timeInterval".
-It will record the characters a Wall or normal track at t_Rex position.
+It will record the characters a Wall or Base t_Rex position.

 ```
 void writeTrack() {